tschamm/boschshc-hass/README.md

 />

 #### 3.)
 Enter credentials: System password
-Use the system password of your Bosch Smart Home Controller, which you created upon initial setup of the SHC.
+Use the **system password** of your Bosch Smart Home Controller, which you created upon initial setup of the SHC.

+Press *submit* to continue.

 <img
   src='images/config_step3.png'